-Mound Elementary School
+Montalvo Elementary School

-At the beginning of the 2019-20 school year, 587 students were enrolled, including 8.5% in special education, 7.3% qualifying for English Language Learner support, 0.2% homeless, and 24.7% qualifying for free or reduced price lunch.
+Montalvo Elementary School serves students in grades kindergarten through five following a traditional calendar.
+At the beginning of the 2019-20 school year, 385 students were enrolled, including 7.3% in special education, 25.7% qualifying for English Language Learner support, 0.3% homeless, 1.3% foster youth, and 65.5% qualifying for free or reduced price lunch.
+Montalvo Elementary is a recognized School of Choice and dedicated to maintaining high academic standards while providing an educational program designed to meet the needs of each student in a warm and nurturing environment.